-ABS does not change the time needed to get a foot on the brake pedal and does not always decrease stopping distance.
-If you get too close to the vehicle ahead, there will not be enough time to apply the brakes if that vehicle suddenly slows or stops.
-Always leave enough room ahead to stop, even with ABS.
+Remember: ABS does not change the time needed to get a foot up to the brake pedal or always decrease stopping distance.
+If you get too close to the vehicle in front of you, there will not be enough time to apply the brakes if that vehicle suddenly slows or stops.
+Always leave enough room up ahead to stop, even with ABS.